 - 2. Extract the archive.
 You will see src/ and several other sub-directories. - 3.
 Copy all the contents of src/ into one of your TEXMF tree. - 4.
 If mktexlsr is needed to update the filename database, make it so.

 2.2 Cautions

-- The encoding of your source file must be UTF-8. - Not well-tested.
-In particular, the default setting of the range of JAchar in the present version does not coexist with other packages which use Unicode fonts.
+- The encoding of your source file must be UTF-8.
+No other encodings, such as EUC-JP or Shift-JIS, are not supported. - May be conflict with other packages.